DevoInc/python-sdk/docs/sender.md

 ## CA_MD_TOO_WEAK - Openssl security level
-Or CA signature digest algorithm too weak its a error with news versions of openssl>=1.1.0 If you have problem with your certificates of Devo and devo-sdk you with this error you can add flag `sec_level=0` on your configuration, SenderConfigSSL or CLI:
+When CA signature digest algorithm too weak its a error with news versions of openssl>=1.1.0 If you have problem with your certificates in devo-sdk with this error you can add flag `sec_level=0` on your configuration, SenderConfigSSL or CLI:

 ```python